Featured Articles

 Bear CSS’s landing page has a very short and concise explanation of what the product does:

-A tagline like Bear CSS’s is an important element; it helps people "get it" quickly and it will become synonymous with your product, similar to its name and logo.
-TinyLetter is another great example.
+A tagline like Bear CSS’s is an important element; it helps people "get it" quickly and will become synonymous with your product, similar to its name and logo.
+10up is another great example.
 It's appealing, uncluttered and accessible.
 The engaging tagline:

-is in the center of the page, bolded.
-The site has three bullet points that explain how the email platform works in under 100 words and the sign-up button sits prominently at the top of the page no matter how far down the page you scroll.
-The page also features a video explaining the product is and how to use it, which brings us to number two on our list.
+is in the center of the page.
+The site has multiple case studies that showcase past work.
+As you scroll further down the page, more info is presented in small, accessible chunks.
+The page also features a video explaining the organization and how it works, which brings us to number two on our list.

 2. Launch a Product Video

 Believe it or not, a product video counts as an MVP.
-An explanatory product video allows you to tell your audience about your product and show them how to use it.
-Think of it as a short tutorial or a crash course.
+An explanatory product video tells your audience about your product and shows them how to use it.
+Think of it as a short tutorial or crash course.

 3. Try Kickstarter